TechGrounds-Cloud8/cloud8-QuincyTjia/Week2/NTW-02 Network Devices.md

 - You can read at the terminology part the function discription of the devices.
 - I couldn't login as described at overcome challenges.
 But I have a image of my IP address.
-- Normally you then have to type in your IP address (127.23.6.106) in your browser to login and then you are in your router settings.
+- Normally you then have to type in your IP addres in your browser to login and then you are in your router settings.
 - If you go to settings you can see your DHCP configurations normally.

 ![NTW-02](../00_includes/NTW02-1.png)